Weicher233/Capstone/README.md

 	- [Station locations.csv](./data/Station%20locations.csv): metro station location data
 	- [merged_stations.csv](./data/merged_stations.csv): Merged bus and subway station information.
 	- [stations_with_neighbors.csv](./data/stations_with_neighbors.csv): Data table with 0.5 mile neighboring station information added.
  - NUMBAT: A typical day represents 0500-0459 for each daytype in autumn each year.
 Data is collected for each weekday, Saturday and Sunday in each autumn, with days affected by major disruptions, events and closures excluded.
 These typical day counts generally represent a busier time of the year with more consistent travel patterns.
+(Initial exploration of NUMBAT data is included in [Accessibility for TFL.ipynb](./Accessibility%20for%20TFL.ipynb))
    - [NBT23FRI_outputs.xlsx](./data/NBT23FRI_outputs.xlsx)
    - [NBT23MON_outputs.xlsx](./data/NBT23MON_outputs.xlsx)
    - [NBT23SAT_outputs.xlsx](./data/NBT23SAT_outputs.xlsx)
    - [NBT23SUN_outputs.xlsx](./data/NBT23SUN_outputs.xlsx)
    - [NBT23TWT_outputs.xlsx](./data/NBT23TWT_outputs.xlsx)

-**5. [Data_Exploration_maps.ipynb](./Data_Exploration_maps.ipynb) - High-occupancy Tube station and bus analysis, mapping
+**5. [Data_Exploration_maps.ipynb](./Data_Exploration_maps.ipynb) - High-occupancy Tube station and bus analysis, mapping**
 - Includes:
   -The notebook integrates information on Tube station patronage, station facilities and bus stop locations to identify key nodes in the London Underground network that have high patronage but lack accessible lifts.
 Firstly, the raw data was cleaned, fuzzy matched and merged to filter out ‘lift-free’ stations with the highest average daily traffic throughout the day; next, the straight-line distances from each Tube station to the nearest bus stops were calculated using georeferenced projection and ranging algorithms; and lastly, interactive maps were created with Folium to visualise these overlooked locations.
 Finally, Folium was used to create an interactive map to visualise these overlooked locations.